Tjimenez1303/Tjimenez1303/README.md

 <p><img align="center" src="https://github-readme-stats.vercel.app/api/top-langs?username=tjimenez1303&show_icons=true&locale=en&layout=compact" alt="tjimenez1303" /></p>

+## Data Science

+Here you will find projects related to Data Scientist and machine learning

+* [Machine Learning and Neural Networks](https://github.com/Tjimenez1303/Passengers_Satisfaction) This project consists of applying the classic machine learning models and comparing it with the results of a basic neural network.

 ## Embedded Systems

 ### STM32

 Here you will find projects related to STM32.Especially for the Nucleo L476RG

-* [LoRa Communication.](https://github.com/Tjimenez1303/LoRa_Wireless_IoT_Dashboard) Project for communication from a gateway to an access point using the LoRa protocol
+* [LoRa Communication.](https://github.com/Tjimenez1303/LoRa_Wireless_IoT_Dashboard) Project for communication from a gateway to an access point using the LoRa protocol.
-* [Plancha Sensor Temperature Touch](https://github.com/Tjimenez1303/STM32_Cortex_M4_NUCLEO_L476RG_UART_ADC_GPIO) Project in which the use of an iron is simulated and UART commands are sent
+* [Plancha Sensor Temperature Touch](https://github.com/Tjimenez1303/STM32_Cortex_M4_NUCLEO_L476RG_UART_ADC_GPIO) Project in which the use of an iron is simulated and UART commands are sent.

 ### ESP32